 First, understand the core process:

-Shopify Webhooks pass us information from your store about orders where an ambassador's code was used
+Shopify Webhooks pass us information from your store about orders where a member's code was used

 We get the total amount paid by the customer, the order status, and a breakdown of these individual line items:

 With each individual order, as soon as we get it from Shopify, we identify the eligible amount for commission based on your set Buzzbassador program settings

 We then calculate the commission based on that eligible amount multiplied by your set commission rate

 If anything about the total paid by the customer changes (i.e. due to refunds, cancellations, etc.) before the commission is either declined, paid, or marked as paid, the commission will be updated to reflect that

 Below is a break down of each of these components in more detail: